Mopinion-com/mopinion-sdk-ios-swiftpm/README.md

 - [Using callback mode](#callback-mode)
 - [Edit triggers](#edit-triggers)

-## Release notes for version 1.0.0-beta-22
+## Release notes for version 1.0.0-beta-23

-### Changes in 1.0.0-beta-22
+### Changes in 1.0.0-beta-23
-- Appearance: MOP-3711 replaced back arrow by closing cross.
+- Use compact deployment API.
+- Fix: MOP-3681 Transparent background for branding.
+- Fully implemented MOP-3689 auto-submit.
+- Fix issue MOP-3708 multiple taps on page navigation and submit.
+- MOP-3709 hide not-yet implemented blocktypes.
-- MOP-3645 Automatic navigation between pages and hiding on page navigation buttons.
+- MOP-3710 visual feedback on page navigation and submit buttons.
-- Partly implemented MOP-3689 hiding of submit button, but not yet the actual auto-submit as it shows issues.
+- Fix issue with some webview forms doing double work.
+- Removed background blur on iOS 12.

 ### Changes in 1.0.0
 - New native implementation that doesn't require react-native.
-- Built with Xcode 14.2, tested on iOS 16.
+- Built with Xcode 14.3, tested on iOS 16.
 - Support for partial height forms.
 - Minimum iOS version raised to 12.
 - Introduced new state `NO_FORM_WILL_OPEN` for callbacks.
 - Introduces new method `semanticVersionString()`.
+- Support for automatic page navigation and hiding page navigation buttons.
+- Support for auto-submitting forms and hding submit button.

 ### Remarks
 - This readme is also included in the GitHub release, which is repackaged for Swift Package Manager.